Respiratory Failure and Mechanical Ventilation (RFMV)

 Skills workshops Two-hour session based on practical training with medical equipment

-Oral discussion sessions Discussion of previously submitted abstracts in front of a full room audience
+Oral discussion sessions 5-minute presentations of accepted abstracts/clinical cases to a full room audience

 Live streaming and replays